amihaiemil/amihaiemil.github.io/_posts/2016-12-05-project-charles.markdown

 [GraphCrawl](https://github.com/opencharles/charles/blob/master/src/main/java/com/amihaiemil/charles/GraphCrawl.java).
 There are also some decorators provided, to help you retry the crawl in case of a
 RuntimeException (which happen every now and then with Selenium... some miscomunication with the browser, too slowly loading content etc)

-2) Rendering of dynamic content.
-For this purpose exactly, the lib is implemented using [Selenium WebDriver API] (http://www.seleniumhq.org/projects/webdriver/).
+**2) Rendering of dynamic content:** For this purpose exactly, the lib is implemented using [Selenium WebDriver API](http://www.seleniumhq.org/projects/webdriver/).
 You can pass to a
-WebCrawl any implementation of WebDriver: FirefoxDriver, ChromeDriver etc. Personally, I use [PhantomJSDriver](https://github.com/detro/ghostdriver) both in other and integration tests, in order to avoid having to open a browser.
+WebCrawl **any implementation of WebDriver**: FirefoxDriver, ChromeDriver etc. I use [PhantomJSDriver](https://github.com/detro/ghostdriver) in integration tests and in other projects, in order to avoid having to open a browser.

 Check the [README.md](https://github.com/opencharles/charles/blob/master/README.md) for the maven dependency and info on how to contribute.